 Taiwan is a very safe country and violent crime against foreigners is a rare occurrence.
 Expats in Taiwan, particularly in metropolitan areas like Taipei, should exercise basic precautions as in any large city, such as being aware of personal belongings in crowded markets.
-It is safe to walk around or catch public transport at night, but this should be done with company, while avoiding isolated areas.
+It's safe to walk around or catch public transport at night, but this should be done with company while avoiding isolated areas.

 The police are genuinely helpful and people are kind – if a foreigner is in distress on the street, it shouldn't take long for someone to come to their aid.